 The TASC Social Studies part, the following topics are addressed: U.S. History, World History, Civics & Government, Geography, and Economics.

 The TASC Social Studies module includes 47 questions that must be completed in 75 minutes.
-Most questions are multiple-choice but there also are drag-and-drop, multiple-answer, and some constructed-response questions.
+Most questions are multiple-choice but there also are draggable, multiple-answer, and some constructed-response questions.

 All five TASC subtests are pretty challenging and if you want to earn your high school equivalency (HSE) diploma, just make sure to get properly prepared.